Fresnoy/pilbox/README.rst

 -  1.3.3: Increase Pillow version to 5.2.0 and Tornado version to 5.1.0
 -  1.3.4: Added worker config property to set number of Tornado processes
+-  1.3.5: Increase Pillow version to 9.5.0 and Tornado version to 6.3.2
+   add suport HEIC & MPO files